saint11/MurMur/README.md

 #### Command with parameters
 `{command_name:[string parameter], 123, true, [more parameters]}`

+or

+`{command_name([string parameter], 123, true, [more parameters])}`

 The same thing as the simple command, but will call a method with the parameters in front of the `:`.
 You can have as many parameters as you want.
+You can also call methods like most languages too, just open and close parenthesis in front of the mathod name and put the parameters inside.

 #### Assing variable
 `{variable_to_assign = 2}`